|for your consideration

 heal their land.

 It is so simple we often ignore it.
 He wants us.
-Our needs, our petitions for help, our praise.
-And prayer and praise need not be orchestrated by any man or woman as leader or spokesperson.
+Our needs, our petitions for help, our adoration and praise.
+Prayer, praise and adoration need not be orchestrated by any man or woman as leader or spokesperson.
 God wants no intermediary.
 He wants you.
 It need not be around a flagpole before children and teens enter school, or on the football field after a touchdown.
 God does not desire ceremony.
 He wants your attention to your life and your telling Him about it.
 Just you and Him, where there is no one to receive praise and thanks but Him.

 You can do this.
 And as we do, our nation will be healed and God will bless us.